solo-io/gloo/install/docker-compose/README.md

 ```

 Documentation for [upstream spec](../../docs/v1/upstream.md) and
-the [service type](../../docs/plugins/service.md) can explain in more detail
+the [static type](../../docs/plugins/static.md) can explain in more detail
 how to create upstreams you need.

 When service discovery is supported on Docker this step will no longer be necessary.